Cebeerre/VerisureEchoDevice/README.md

 Remember to edit the python file in order to use your username, installation number, region ...

 # Caveats
+* **YOU SHOULD TRACK** the activity of all your keys and remotes as the status sync is based on the activity log, not actually querying the panel !!
+You can easily do this on the Webpage or the Mobile App.
 * It's strongly recommended that the computer/device running fauxmo has a fixed IP address.
 * Turning off any of the alarm modes, obviusly turns off everything.
 This is not a limitation from this script, Verisure has configured their backend to work in that way.
 You can easily guess that behaviour if you use the mobile app frequently.